bekk/bekk-christmas/post/thecloud/have-a-merry-hybrid-christmas.md

 }
 ```

 Running this completes successfully and everything seems to work as intended.
 Now the infrastructure is established with the Web App talking to the Relay which is configured to talk to on-northpole.
-Navigating into Azure and to the newly created Web App, select *Networking* in the side menu followed by *Configure your hybrid connection endpoints* you will see the following status for the connection we just made from the Web App to the Relay.
+Navigating into Azure and to the newly created Web App, select *Networking* in the side menu followed by *Configure your hybrid connection endpoints* Santa Claus sees the following status for the connection he just made from the Web App to the Relay.

 ![Not connected](/assets/notconnected.png "Not connected")

-It basically says it is *Not Connected* and we need to perform the last step in the configuration.
+It basically says it is *Not Connected* and he needs to perform the last step in the configuration.

 ## The last (and manual) step

+Finally, to make the outbound connection to Azure, Santa Claus had to download the [Hybrid Connection Manager](https://docs.microsoft.com/en-us/azure/app-service/app-service-hybrid-connections#hybrid-connection-manager) onto the server that was to be connected to Azure.
+Running the Hybrid Connection Manager on this server he discovered that something went wrong in the provisioning.
+The hybrid connection manager reports "No endpoint configured"